seven1m/load_and_authorize_resource/README.md

 # Load And Authorize Resource

-Auto-loads and authorizes resources in Rails 3 and up.
+Auto-loads and authorizes resources in your resource controllers

 This was inspired heavily by functionality in the [CanCan](https://github.com/ryanb/cancan) gem, but built to work mostly independent of any authorization library.